This Indian Butter Chicken Recipe is an easy, make-at-home version of the restaurant classic.

 - hot cooked rice

-- chopped cilantro leaves
+- chopped fresh cilantro

 - Add the tomato sauce and tomato paste and simmer uncovered for 15 to 20 minutes, stirring occasionally until the chicken is cooked through.
-Reduce the heat, and add the half-and-half and remaining 2 tablespoons of butter, and warm gently until the butter is melted.
+Reduce the heat, and add the half-and-half and remaining tablespoon of butter, and warm gently until the butter is melted.
 Remove from the heat.

 - Serve over hot rice and garnish with chopped cilantro if desired.

 - Rice is not included in nutritional information.

 - If you wish to make the sauce a little richer, add an additional tablespoon of butter.